Barry Allen: Flashpoint

-Barry awakes on an operating table in the Batcave and is covered in bandages and third degree burns.
+Barry awakes on an operating table in the Batcave with third-degree burns.
 Despite Thomas' advice, Barry sits back down in the electric chair device.
-When lightning strikes a second time, Barry's super-speed returns, and he then saves the Batman from being impaled on a fence.
+When lightning strikes a second time, Barry's super-speed returns, and he then saves Batman from being impaled on a fence.
 Barry's injuries are healing rapidly due to his speed-enhanced regeneration.
 He also makes a new copy of his Flash costume.
 The Flash researches the incarnations of heroes of the DC timeline, believing that Zoom deliberately changed their lives to prevent the Flash from creating a Justice League, and learns of a rocket that crashed into Metropolis which carried the infant Superman, who instead of being raised in Kansas was taken in by the government.
 They then contact Cyborg for his help in sneaking into the government bunker of "Project: Superman" that is 'raising' Superman after his rocket destroyed Metropolis upon its arrival, only to be disappointed at Superman's frail appearance.
 They head towards Project: Superman's underground base via the sewer.
 The group comes across a giant vault door bearing the Superman logo.
 After they open the door, the three see a pale, weakened Kal-El.
 Despite his appearance, Barry says that no matter what, Superman will always be a good person.
 When the arrival of guards forces them to escape, Superman's powers begin to manifest and he flies off leaving them at the hands of the guards.